 Do The Deceased Know If We Perform Acts Of Merits For Them?

-There was man who died without leaving any children or family members to sit the seven day mourning period.
-Rabbi Yehudah went with 10 of his students to the house of this person and taught Torah in the same spot where the deceased would sit.
-After 7 days the deceased came to Rabbi Yehudah to thank him for giving him peace and tranquility in his world.
-Any good act performed for the deceased, they know who did it and has a powerful effect on the soul.
-Therefore every opportunity one has, they should always say before performing the act.
-I AM DOING THIS IN MEMORY OF , say his name and his fathers name.
+There was a man who died without leaving any children or family members to sit Shiva, the seven day mourning period, for him.
+Rabbi Yehudah went with ten of his students to this person’s house and taught Torah in the same spot where the deceased once lived.
+After seven days, the deceased man came to Rabbi Yehudah in a dream to thank him for giving him peace and tranquility.